 Placing an outdoor kitchen on a deck may come with a little bit of a challenge.
-First of all connecting lines may not be that easy, and second of all the deck itself must be strong enough to carry the weight of the outdoor kitchen.
+First of all, connecting lines may not be that easy, and second of all, the deck itself must be strong enough to carry the outdoor kitchen’s weight.

 38. Make a math before placing an outdoor kitchen on a deck

-Not every deck is strong enough to place on it an outdoor kitchen, it’s appliances and finishes.
+Not every deck is strong enough to place an outdoor kitchen on it and its appliances and finishes.
 Look for lighter structures and check numbers with your contractor.

 I wrote more about decks and outdoor kitchens in this article.